TRIANGLE MARKET FAQ

 Q: Where can I find out more about the Triangle?

 A: For more information about the Triangle Region, visit www.researchtriangle.org and download a copy of this year's "State of the Research Triangle Region" report.
 This report provides economic data and an analysis of the region's competitive position.
-In addition, the National Association of Realtors complete a very detailed annual report for 70 major metropolitan areas in the US.
-Their Triangle-area report and price analysis can be downloaded here.
+In addition, the National Association of Realtors completes a very detailed annual report for 70 major metropolitan areas in the US.

 Q: Is the Triangle better for appreciation or cashflow?